When you update Adobe Muse CC to a newer version and then republish your Adobe Muse site to the web server, you see the following error message:

 Update to Adobe Muse 2017.0.3 release.

 After updating to Muse 2017.0.3 release, if you continue to see this error, it could be due to the different cache settings of your server and your client browser.
+Clear your browser cache and reload your .muse file.

 The following workaround applies to Adobe Muse 2017.0.3 and later.